KSP-KOS/KSLib/doc/lib_seven_seg.md

   * Line  ``Number``.
 The top line of the display (it is 3 lines hight).

 description:
-  * Prints a seven segmant display on the terminal showing the input value at the location specified.
+  * Prints a seven segment display on the terminal showing the input value at the location specified.